ColleenQue/ColleenQue/README.md

-- 👋 Hi, I’m @ColleenQue, a first year master's student at Carnegie Mellon University majoring in Computer Vision
+- 👋 Hi, I’m @ColleenQue, currently a software engineer at Meta.
-- 🎓 I graduated from Stevens Institute of Technology with a bachelor's degree in Computer Science in May 2024
+- 🎓 I graduated from Carnegie Mellon University with a master's degree, majoring in Computer Vision.
+I also graduated from Stevens Institute of Technology with a bachelor's degree in Computer Science in May 2024.
-- 📫  contact me: quecolleen1@gmail.com or cque@andrew.cmu.edu
+- 📫  contact me: quecolleen1@gmail.com

 <!---